twolfson/nightlife/cities/oregon_portland.md

     - No cover
     - From 12:00 to 2:10, dancefloor had crowd with room to dance
     - Music was dark trance and hip hop
+- Went on a Saturday (2017/01/28 - Electronomicon)
+    - $5 cover
+    - From 11:00 to 2:00, front was almost always crowded with rare breaks
+    - From 11:00 to 2:00, back was filled but had room to dance
 - $4 for rum and coke
 - $4 for whiskey soda
+- $6 for Kraken and coke

 ## McMenamin's Crystal Ballroom, Lola's Room
 - 1 floor